apollographql/rover/docs/source/ci-cd.md

 <img class="screenshot" src="./assets/checks-result.jpg" width="550"/>

-For these entries to display correctly, you need to make sure Rover executes against the pull request's `HEAD` commit, as opposed to the _merge_ commit that GitHub adds.
+For these entries to display correctly, you need to make sure Rover associates the schema check execution with the pull request's `HEAD` commit, as opposed to the _merge_ commit that GitHub adds.
 To guarantee this, set the `APOLLO_VCS_COMMIT` environment variable in your action's configuration, like so:

 ```yaml
 env: